iamkirankumaryadav/Library/AI/Natural Language Processing.md

 - A large collection of real-world text data used to train and test NLP models.
 - Corpora shows how those words are used in sentences, paragraphs, and documents.
 - Corpus linguistics, collections of spoken and written texts are compiled and analyzed.
-- Think of a book with 100 pages, each page is a document and the whole book us a corpus.
+- Think of a book with 100 pages, each page is a document and the whole book is a corpus.

 **It helps us to find:**
-- How does the meaning of a word change depending on the context?
+- How does the meaning of a word change depending on the context (formal, casual, slang, sarcastic, professional)?
 - How do different people (e.g., Doctors, Teenagers | Formal, Informal, Casual, Slang) use language differently?
 - Corpora can be specific (subject/domain oriented) or generic (common/public) depending on the research goal.

 **Types of corpora:**
 1. **Newsgroups corpora:** Collections of words from newsgroup posts, newspapers, novels, tweets, poetry, etc.
-2. **Web corpora:** Collections of text scraped from the web (Biggest corpus)
+2. **Web corpora:** Collections of text scraped from the web (Wikipedia, Encyclopedia, Medium, Articles)
-3. **Social media corpora:** Collections of comments from social media platforms such as Instagram, Twitter and Facebook.
+3. **Social media corpora:** Collections of comments from social media platforms (Instagram, Threads, and Facebook)
-4. **Speech corpora:** Collections of written text, transcriptions of spoken languages, multilingual
+4. **Speech corpora:** Collections of written text, transcriptions of spoken languages, multilingual, podcast, etc.

 ### **Vocabulary/Bag of words**
+- Vocabulary: All the words that human knows (read, write, listen) or that are used in everyday life.
-- Number of unique words in a text corpus.
-Like the dictionary of words in your training dataset.
+- Corpus is made from the # of unique words similar to a dictionary of words in your training dataset.
-- As humans, we understand words that are part of our vocabulary.
+- As humans, we understand only the words that are part of our vocabulary.
 - NLP models will only know words that fall within the bag of words or vocabulary.

 ```python